COVID-19 Environmental Enforcement Update

 - Emphasizes the importance of regular communication with EPA regarding the status of sites.

-- Interim Final Rule on Continuous Emission Monitoring; Quality-Assurance Requirements During the COVID-19 National Emergency (signed on April 17, 2020)
+- Interim Final Rule on Continuous Emission Monitoring; Quality-Assurance Requirements During the COVID-19 National Emergency (signed on April 17, 2020, published April 22, 2020)

 - Adds a new Section 75.68 to EPA regulations that temporarily amends emission monitoring and reporting regulations for the Acid Rain Program, Cross-State Air Pollution Rule (CSAPR), and the NOX SIP Call.